Skip to main content

 In trading, risk management is the process of identifying potential pitfalls and taking steps to minimize losses.
 Without it, a single bad trade during a high-volatility event, like the Non-Farm Payroll (NFP) release, could wipe out an entire account.

-Control Your Emotions: High-leverage trading can be stressful.
-Sticking to a plan helps you avoid "revenge trading" after a loss.
+High-leverage trading can be stressful.
+Sticking to a plan helps you avoid "revenge trading"—the urge to immediately jump back into a trade to "win back" what you lost.

 Conclusion